ACC Teaching Excellence Award Information

 Piper Professor Nominee Award

 The Minnie Stevens Piper Foundation is a prestigious statewide award honoring ten professors each academic year for their dedication to the teaching profession and for their outstanding academic, scientific, and scholarly achievement.
-Honorees are awarded certificates naming them “Piper Professors” together with a cash honoraria of $5000.00 for each professor selected.
+Honorees are awarded certificates naming them “Piper Professors” together with cash honoraria of $5000.00 for each professor selected.

 Criteria for nominees: